medly/snyk-job-summary-action/README.md

 # snyk-job-summary-action

+This Github Action gives the statistics of different kinds of vulnerabilities.
 Use this action to add a [Job Summary](https://github.blog/2022-05-09-supercharging-github-actions-with-job-summaries/) in GitHub Workflows.

 ## Usage